About Miguel Alvelo-Rivera

-Alvelo-Rivera, now at the Henry Ford Health System in Detroit, became the topic of discussion three years ago on the Cancer Survivors Network of the American Cancer Society website when a surgical candidate asked for advice about a possible esophagectomy.
+Alvelo-Rivera — now at MidMichigan Health in Midland, Michigan — became the topic of discussion on the Cancer Survivors Network of the American Cancer Society website when a surgical candidate asked for advice about a possible esophagectomy.

 “I recommend wholeheartedly Dr. Miguel Alvelo-Rivera, an extremely talented young thoracic surgeon.
-He assisted Dr. Luketich [in Pittsburgh] with my … surgery on May 17, 2003.
+He assisted Dr. James Luketich [in Pittsburgh] with my…surgery on May 17, 2003.
 He visited me daily, attended to my every need while I was a patient [there].
 He was tireless.
 He was busy at the hospital from morning to night.
 I began to wonder if he ever slept.”

 Get help connecting with Dr. Alvelo-Rivera and find the treatment that's best for you.Get Help Now

 Alvelo-Rivera specializes in minimally invasive thoracic surgery, esophageal surgery, palliative procedures for lung cancer and esophageal cancers, and the multidisciplinary management of mesothelioma and lung and chest wall cancers.

 “My philosophy of care is mainly based in that every patient has specific needs that should be taken into consideration when tailoring an approach to care,” he said.
 “I also believe that we should focus not only on improving that patient’s health, but to preserve or improve their quality of life as we do so.”

 He again worked with Luketich in 2003 to help publish a study on “Photodynamic Therapy as Palliation for Esophageal Cancer” in the Annals of Thoracic Surgery.
 They studied 215 patients, concluding that 85 percent of them received effective palliative care.